 For further information regarding visas please contact firstname.lastname@example.org

 Can I resit my work to improve my mark?

 No. You can only resit a piece of work that you have failed.
 As resits are capped at a pass mark it would be impossible to improve on anything above 50%

 Can I have compensated credits?

 No, compensated credits are only available on Undergraduate courses

 I have been told I can only achieve a Lower Award.
 What does this mean?

-Unfortunately you have not passed enough credits to achieve your full Undergraduate degree, nor do you have enough resit opportunities to achieve the required number of credits.
+Unfortunately you have not passed enough credits to achieve your full masters degree, nor do you have enough resit opportunities to achieve the required number of credits.

 A lower award means that you can still achieve a Postgraduate Diploma, or a Postgraduate Certificate, to reflect the credits you have achieved whilst you were a student.